Reformed Churches in the Netherlands (Liberated): International relations

-The Reformed Churches (Liberated) has been a member of the International Conference of Reformed Churches, until their membership was suspended in 2017 for having adopted women’s ordination.
+The Reformed Churches (Liberated) has been a member of the International Conference of Reformed Churches, until their membership was suspended in 2017 for having adopted women's ordination.
 They maintained strong relations with many foreign Reformed and Presbyterian churches, and sister church relations existed with dozens of churches around the world.

 Their relationships with the Canadian Reformed Churches and Free Reformed Churches of Australia have been particularly strong in the past, seeing as these federations were founded shortly after World War II by Dutch immigrants who had come out of the Liberation.
 However, in 2012 the FRCA expressed concern at what they perceived to be a "liberal way of interpreting Scripture" present in the RCN, and in June 2015 decided to suspend the sister-church relationship, The Canadian Reformed Churches decided at Synod Dunnville 2016 that accepting RCN attestations and allowing RCN ministers on the pulpit would no longer be automatic.
 The FRCA completely terminated their relationship with the Reformed Churches (Liberated) at their Synod Bunbury 2018, and the Canadian Reformed Churches did the same at their Synod Edmonton 2019.
-The Reformed Church of the United States had made a similar decision in May 2018.
+The Reformed Church in the United States had made a similar decision in May 2018.

 The Liberated Churches were active on the mission field and collaborated closely with other Calvinist churches.